TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 4. After you obtain your credentials file, make sure you rename it to credentials.json and store it in the creds folding within the gmail package in the program.
 5. Run the program and you will go through the OAuth process.
 Once complete, a token.json file will be stored in your creds folder.
 6. If you get an access_denied during the OAuth process, try this: https://stackoverflow.com/questions/65184355/error-403-access-denied-from-google-authentication-web-api-despite-google-acc

+*ATTENTION:* Be advised that while your gmail api app that you create during the above process is in TESTING mode, the tokens will expire after 7 days. https://stackoverflow.com/questions/66058279/token-has-been-expired-or-revoked-google-oauth2-refresh-token-gets-expired-i

+- If anyone finds an easier way around this or a better way to go about the production process, please let me know.

 ### <a name="pushsafer"></a> Pushsafer